 This mandate does not apply to employers with 49 or fewer full-time employees or part time employees.

-The ACA requires that adequate plans must have 10 essential benefits, including:
+The ACA requires that adequate plans must have these essential benefits:

 - Outpatient Care